1j01/quick-move/README.md

   I haven't needed to do this yet, and haven't tried it.
 - If you accept a suggestion with Tab and then undo with Ctrl+Z, the text in the field is unnecessarily selected.
 This is a small price to pay for preserving undo history.
 - (If you press the shortcut in Thunar with nothing selected, it will consider the current directory as the selected item.
 This is not a bug, but it may be unexpected.
 There doesn't seem to be a way in Thunar to disable the custom action if nothing is selected, while still allowing it on folders.)
-- **Experimental**: `quick-move --from-clipboard` may go haywire and spam Ctrl+Z instead of pressing Ctrl+X once; this may be an issue with the interaction of xdotool and Synergy; I'm not sure.
-Also it assumes newline-separated file paths in the clipboard, which does not reflect reality, at least for Thunar, where I've tested it.
-Thunar uses spaces as separators.
-File names can contain spaces, so there's presumably a bit more complexity there.
-I bailed on this feature after the desktop automation code literally deleted itself (spammed Ctrl+Z, and I tried to stop it by pressing Ctrl to release the key, but it continued pressing Z, which erased all the redos, and I looked at the Local History in VS Code and there was lots of entries where it was messing up the file, but none with the complete code.
-Amazing.
-This is why software should use non-linear undo history.)
+- **Experimental**: `quick-move --from-clipboard` may go haywire and spam Ctrl+Z instead of pressing Ctrl+X once; this may just be a bad interaction between xdotool and Synergy, though.

 ## License